 The festival commences with a procession in the morning and locals dress in traditional and bright costumes.
 They sing and dance depicting the tragedies and accomplishments of the desert.
 The Gair and the fire dance are highlights of the festival, as are the gymnastic acts by the Kalabaz, a group of local nomads.
 Festival goers will also enjoy the folk music and ballads.

 Other unique festivities to watch or participate in include contests from camel racing and camel polo to turban tying.
 One of the highlights is the moustache competition!
 Long beards and moustaches are symbols of honour in Rajasthan so there is some serious competition.
 The selection and crowning of Mr. Desert and Miss Moomal involves the men dressing up in traditional finery with swords while young, unmarried girls deck up in heavy, traditional clothes and jewellery, looking like brides.

 8. Mardi Gras Festival – New Orleans, USA

 Recommended by Jenny at ‘Traveling Party of 4’

 The Famous (and often infamous) Mardi Gras Festival in New Orleans, Louisiana, occurs yearly beginning twelve days after Christmas and culminating in an epic final day, Fat Tuesday, which is the day before Ash Wednesday.
-The festival brings party seekers from all over the world for family fun, mostly, but a bit of debauchery awaits for some.
+This is one of the best February celebrations around the world and the festival brings party seekers from all over the world for family fun, mostly, but a bit of debauchery awaits for some.